SHEscher/FaceSim3D/README.md

 ## More to come

 *The paper is currently submitted.
-The full code base will published here soon.*
+The full code base will be published here soon.*

 ## Citation